bentlema/puppet-tutorial-pe/tutorial/07-Config-Hiera.md

    - common_hosts
    - common_packages

 ```

 Try running puppet again...and you should get a clean run.

 Did you notice that we already had the **common_hosts** and **common_packages**
 declared via an include in the site.pp?
 Now that we've put those in the common.yaml,
-we can safely remove them from the site.pp without breaking our puppet run.
+we can remove them from the site.pp, as they're not needed in both places.

 Go ahead and edit your site.pp and remove them, so you're left with...